 Whatever you think of him, Wallace is undoubtedly part of the conversation on literature and our cultural moment.
 Just take a stroll around the DFWeb.

 Those still obsessed with DFW include the numerous book clubs, many online, dedicated to reading his most famous book, the 1,000+ page “Infinite Jest,” as a communal practice.
 There’s encouragement in numbers.

 Among the minutiae a Wallace devotee or arch-critic may find interesting?
 A list of the words he once circled in his dictionary.

 Super-fans can join the International David Foster Wallace Society at three membership levels and attend the annual David Foster Wallace Conference, at Illinois State in Normal, Ill., and even see an all-Lego version of “Infinite Jest” portrayed with great accuracy.

 The Howling Fantods, delivering DFW news since 1997, is perhaps the most complete Wallace resource, including parodies of his writing, up-to-date tweets that involve him, and a DFW motivational poster competition.

-And “And But So” — a nod to Wallace’s frequent use of this triple conjunction in “Infinite Jest” — is a new podcast created by two self-described “cranky feminists,” Colleen Leahy and Makini Allwood.
-They are in production now, working on themes of tennis, empathy, and religion as they dissect Wallace’s work.
+And “And But So” — a nod to Wallace’s frequent use of this triple conjunction in “Infinite Jest” — was a podcast created by two self-described “cranky feminists,” Colleen Leahy and Makini Allwood.
+They worked on themes of tennis, empathy, and religion as they dissect Wallace’s work.
 On this week’s show, you’ll find Leahy and Allwood talking about the literal weight of the commitment to read “Infinite Jest.”
 Heavy stuff.